 All students' personal items and school materials must be labeled with name, grade, etc. A lost and found bin is located in the cafeteria.
-Please have children check this location whenever lost materials are sought; this bin's contents will be emptied periodically.
+Please have children check this location for any lost materials.
+The bin's contents will be emptied periodically.